Info for Applicants

 All candidates meet with the Program Director, Department Chair, Urology faculty, and residents.
 They are evaluated on the application materials and overall impression during the interview.
 Residents are selected through the AUA Matching Program.
 A candidate will not be ranked on the match list unless he/she has had a formal interview.

 Dates have been scheduled for the upcoming residency application visits for this fall.
 After these visits, the applicants will be scored and ranked.
-One applicant will be selected to begin his/her residency in July 2018.
+Two applicants will be selected to begin his/her residency in July 2020.